oftherivier/formlessly/readme.md

 I have tried to make provision for html5 form field types however I may have missed something.
 If you need a particular input type that isn't supported then please use _customComponent_.
 Also feel free create an issue on Github and I will try to get to it ASAP

 ### Coming Up
-Also if you want a slightly prettier version keep an eye out for _formlessly-pretty_ which will have customised UI
+Also if you want a slightly prettier version keep an eye out for _formlessly-pretty_ which will have styled UI

 ## Thank You!